japila-books/spark-sql-internals/docs/spark-sql-SparkPlan-Partitioning.md

 `numPartitions` is used in:

-* `EnsureRequirements` physical preparation rule to link:spark-sql-EnsureRequirements.adoc#ensureDistributionAndOrdering[enforce partition requirements of a physical operator]
+* `EnsureRequirements` physical preparation rule to spark-sql-EnsureRequirements.md#ensureDistributionAndOrdering[enforce partition requirements of a physical operator]

-* link:spark-sql-SparkPlan-SortMergeJoinExec.adoc[SortMergeJoinExec] for `outputPartitioning` for `FullOuter` join type
+* spark-sql-SparkPlan-SortMergeJoinExec.md[SortMergeJoinExec] for `outputPartitioning` for `FullOuter` join type
 * `Partitioning.allCompatible`

 [[implementations]]